Kailyn Lowry Baby Name: She Offers An Update On ‘Baby Lo’ After ‘Murphy Nixon’ Surfaces On Snapchat

 “That’s not his name,” Kailyn Lowry confirmed to Radar Online on September 14.
 “Chris and I just can’t decide.”

-Among the names Kailyn Lowry and Chris Lopez previously liked are Murphy, Ripkin, Griffin, Nixon and Silas.
+Among the names that Kailyn Lowry and Chris Lopez previously liked are Murphy, Ripkin, Griffin, Nixon, and Silas.

-Prior to the birth of “Baby Lo,” which has been his nickname since before his arrival, Kailyn Lowry requested her fans help her with some suggestions and even enlisted the help of her two older children, seven-year-old Isaac and three-year-old Lincoln.
+Prior to the birth of “Baby Lo,” which has been his nickname since before his arrival, Kailyn Lowry requested her fans to help her with some suggestions and even enlisted the help of her two older children, 7-year-old Isaac and 3-year-old Lincoln.
 In turn, she learned that Murphy was “ok… for a dog” and was given the suggestion of “Climber” from her middle child.

-Kailyn Lowry announced she was expecting her third child in February of this year and was immediately criticized for allowing herself to get pregnant by a third man so soon after splitting from her former husband Javi Marroquin.
+Kailyn Lowry announced she was expecting her third child in February of this year and was immediately criticized for allowing herself to get pregnant by a third man so soon after splitting from her former husband, Javi Marroquin.

-As fans may recall, Kailyn Lowry and Javi Marroquin parted ways in May of last year and months later, she was rumored to have moved on.
-Then, sometime later that year, Lowry convinced her third child with Chris Lopez and their romance came to an end just a short time later.
+As fans may recall, Kailyn Lowry and Javi Marroquin parted ways in May of last year, and months later, she was rumored to have moved on.
+Then, sometime later that year, Lowry conceived her third child with Chris Lopez, and their romance came to an end just a short time later.

 To see more of Kailyn Lowry, her growing family, and her co-stars, including Chelsea Houska, Leah Messer, Briana DeJesus, and Jenelle Evans, tune into new episodes of Teen Mom 2 Season 8 every Monday night at 9 p.m. on MTV.